Dr Pia Maria Jolliffe FRHistS

 Research Fellow, Member of the Las Casas Institute

-Dr Pia Jolliffe is a historian of Japan with a particular interest in historical anthropology, children and women’s experiences of the transition from sixteenth to seventeenth century Japan, Buddhist temples as places of memory, and the history Christianity in Japan.
-Her academic background is a DPhil in International Development from the University of Oxford, a DESS in Asian Studies from the University of Geneva and a Master’s in Japanese Studies from the University of Vienna.
+I am a historian of Japan with a particular interest in historical anthropology, girls’ and boys’ experiences of the transition from sixteenth to seventeenth century Japan, Buddhist temples as places of memory, and the history Christianity in Japan.
+In 2022 I was elected a Fellow of the Royal Historical Society and enjoy teaching Japanese history to a variety of people, including university students, school children and adult learners.

 Books: